 - Liberal Arts and Management from the Liberal Arts and Management Program within the College of Arts and Sciences

-- Journalism Certificate from The Media School within the College of Arts + Sciences
+- Journalism Certificate from The Media School within the College of Arts and Sciences

 - Political and Civic Engagement or Leaders and Leadership from the Political and Civic Engagement program within the College of Arts and Sciences